Form and theme XML code and CSS element selector

 Toolbar contains a number of buttons which are used to invoke actions.

-Toolbar with 2 toolbar buttons and a separator inserted in a Grid panel as seen in Lycia Form Designer.
+Toolbar with 2 toolbar buttons inserted in a Grid panel as seen in Lycia Form Builder.

 <Toolbar visible="true" identifier="toolbarMain1">